AlexAllen/MATT/README.md

 ### VN5E160STR-E

 These are what the eggtimer quark uses to control deployment charges.
 According to Cris Erving of Eggtimer Rocketry, ["in one SOIC-8 package you get 10A current limiting, continuity checking, brownout protection (it shuts off the load if the input voltage drops below 4.5V), overtemperature protection, and they will work with up to 40V input."](https://www.rocketryforum.com/threads/flight-computer-schematic-review-request.186506/post-2588670).

+### W25Q01JVZEIM

+1 gigabit flash, so could store plenty of flight data, and recover it later, even after power off.

 ---------------------